Master of Architecture 3-year

 The Master of Business Administration/Master of Architecture dual degree program is designed particularly for students intending to pursue leadership opportunities in architecture, development, or construction.
 The M.B.A./M.Arch. program requires 4 years of study, 1 year less than it would take to earn each degree separately.

-Students completing the dual degree program earn an M.B.A. from the KU School of Business and an M.Arch. from the KU School of Architecture, Design and Planning.
+Students completing the dual degree program earn an M.B.A. from the KU School of Business and an M.Arch. from the KU School of Architecture and Design.
 Students complete 112 credits in the 3-year Master of Architecture program and 37 credits in the School of Business.
 Prospective dual degree students must already be students in the Master of Architecture program and must apply and be accepted by the School of Business.
 New students must complete the first year of the architecture curriculum before starting the M.B.A. curriculum and must declare their intention before completing the second year of the architecture curriculum.

 For information, consult the school websites and program chairs.
 See also the Master of Business Administration section of the online catalog.